Drinking water quality · 2024

 +Is St Petersburg, FL tap water safe to drink in 2024?

-The 2024 Consumer Confidence Report for the St Petersburg, FL water utility lists 4 contaminants at or above the federal limit: Chlorite, Barium, Mercury, and Fluoride.
+The 2024 Consumer Confidence Report for the St Petersburg, FL water utility lists 4 contaminants at or above the federal limit: Gross Alpha, Barium, Mercury, and Fluoride.
 Whether that means the water is "unsafe" depends on which contaminant, how long the exposure, and individual health factors.
 The table on this page shows the measured value, the federal threshold, and the regulated statistic used for compliance.

 +What contaminants are in St Petersburg, FL tap water?